Jump to topics on this page:

 Staff at the group home can help with your child’s needs, including:

-If your child has an intellectual or developmental disability (IDD), Texas Health and Human Services (HHS) has a web page with more information on long-term care, like group homes and intermediate care facilities (ICFs).
+If your child has an intellectual or developmental disability (IDD), start with your local IDD authority (LIDDA).
+The Texas Health and Human Services (HHS) website has more information on IDD and long-term care, like group homes and intermediate care facilities (ICFs).

 There are also private group homes.
 You can search online or connect with other parents for ideas.